 We are happy to be offering Catechesis of the Good Shepherd Level 1 for 3-6 year old children this fall.
+Level 2, for children 6-9 will be offered to children who have completed level 1.
 Catechesis of the Good Shepherd is an experiential approach to the spiritual formation of children.

 Developed by Hebrew scholar and theologian, Dr. Sofia Cavaletti, and Montessori trainer, Gianna Gobbi, the Catechesis recognizes the existing relationship between God and the child, and aims to nurture this relationship by helping the child “come close to God all by myself.”